ojasaklechayt/Decentralised_To_Do_List/README.md

+# Do It Ma
-# Decentralised To Do List
+To Do List
-This is a decentralised to do list build on ethereum

 ## Technologies
 ### Frontend
 - NextJS

-### Backend
-- Smart contract written in Solidity
-- Deployed on Ethereum network

 ## Getting Started